-Three and Four-Year-Olds Reception Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Counting To count in fractions up to 10, starting from any number and using the and 44 equivalence on the number line.
+Three and Four-Year-Olds Reception Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Counting To count in fractions up to 10, starting from any number and using the 11 / 22 and 2 / 4+ equivalence on the number line.
 To count up and down in tenths; recognise that tenths arise from dividing an object into 10 equal parts and in dividing one-digit numbers or quantities by ten.
 To count up and down in hundredths; recognise that hundredths arise when dividing an object by one hundred and dividing tenths by ten.
 To extend counting from year 4, using decimals and fractions including bridging zero, for example on a number line.
 To continue to practise counting forwards and backwards in simple fractions.
-Recognising, Finding and Naming Frac To recognise, find and name a half as one of two equal parts of an object, shape or quantity by solving problems.
+Recognising, Finding and Naming Fractions To recognise, find and name a half as one of two equal parts of an object, shape or quantity by solving problems.
 To recognise, find and name a quarter as one of four equal parts of an object, shape or quantity by solving problems.
 To connect halves and quarters to the equal sharing and grouping of sets of objects and to measures, as well as recognising and combining halves and quarters as parts of a whole.
-To recognise, find, name, identify and write fractions is, 4, 4, 2 and if of a length, number, shape, set of objects or quantity and know that all parts must be equal parts of the whole.
+To recognise, find, name, identify and write fractions 33, 4, 4, 22 and to f a length, number, shape, set of objects or quantity and know that all parts must be equal parts of the whole.
 To connect unit fractions to equal sharing and grouping, to numbers when they can be calculated, and to measures, finding fractions of lengths, quantities, sets of objects or shapes.
-They meet if a sthe first example of a non-unit To understand the relation between unit fractions as operators (fractions of), and division by integers.
-To recognise, understand and use fractions as numbers: unit fractions and nonunit fractions with small denominators as numbers on the number line (going beyond 0 -1 and relating this to measure), and deduce relations between them, such as size and equivalence.
+They meet 4 as the first example of a non-unit To understand the relation between unit fractions as operators (fractions of), and division by integers.
+To recognise, understand and use fractions as numbers: unit fractions and non- unit fractions and non- unit fractions with small denominators as numbers on the number line (going beyond 0 -1 and relating this to measure), and deduce relations between them, such as size and equivalence.
 To recognise, find and write fractions of a To make connections between fractions of a length, of a shape and as a representation of one whole or set of quantities.
 To know that decimals and fractions are different ways of expressing numbers and proportions.
-To understand the relation between nonunit fractions and multiplication and division of quantities, with particular emphasis on tenths and hundredths.
+To understand the relation between non- unit fractions and multiplication and division of quantities, with particular emphasis on tenths and hundredths.
 To identify, name and write equivalent fractions of a given fraction, represented visually, including tenths and hundredths.